Welcome

 step length fraction within the cycle, where 1 is the total duration of a single cycle run.

-Current input parameter values, using parameter ids as keys and the actual parameter value as value.
+Current input parameter values: parameter ids as keys, parameter values as values

 beats_per_min : number